 Rachmaninoff recalled a Romance for cello and piano that used arpeggios and melancholic harmonic progressions written in 1890 for his cousin Vera Skalon.
 He began composing his second piano concerto from the slow movement outwards, following it with the exuberant third movement and only then turning to the first movement.
 The concerto was finished in April 1901 and dedicated to Dahl.
 The first and last movements had been played in December 1900 with Rachmaninoff as the soloist, and the entire piece was first performed in 1901 conducted by Rachmaninoff’s conservatory professor Alexander Siloti (a pianist, a pupil of Franz Liszt and a friend of Tchaikovsky).

 In 2017, The Gramophone reviewed “The best recordings of Rachmaninoff’s Piano Concerto No. 2”.
 From a bulging catalogue, top of the list came Krystian Zimerman with the Boston Symphony Orchestra conducted by Seiji Ozawa (2004).
-“A romantic to his fingertips, Zimerman inflects one familiar theme after another with a yearning, bittersweet intensity that he equates in his interview with first love.
+“A romantic to his fingertips, Zimerman inflects one familiar theme after another with a yearning, bittersweet intensity that he equates with first love.
 Every page is alive with a sense of wonder at Rachmaninov’s genius.”

 Not far behind was Leif Ove Andsnes with the Berlin Philharmonic Orchestra conducted by Antonio Pappano (2012).
 “A Rolls-Royce reading with which only the pickiest could find fault.
 The last movement, though, is something special and the final appearance of its glorious second subject, greeted with a mighty timpani wallop and braying brass, is heart-stopping.”